How To Write Computer Code in 6 Steps (And Improve Skills)

 Code is used for websites, cars, televisions, cellphones, airplanes, gaming consoles and thousands of other products.
 The need for skilled computer coders continues to grow as more companies are producing "smart" or computer-equipped merchandise.
 To keep up with the demand for computerized items, manufacturers need innovative and dedicated coders to write quality code for new products.
 The ability to read and write is an incredibly useful skill and can greatly increase your value as a team member or employee.

 There are several different methods and paths you can use when learning how to write code.
-Here are our suggestions for some steps to get you started:
+Here are some steps to get you started:

 1. Set goals